 Listing all of Prof. Torres' contributions to these areas is not possible.
 A couple of the most recent ones deserve, however, attention.
 At the national level, Sandra was, for example, one of the scientific experts who worked on the latest policy plan on quality within elderly care that the the Swedish Government launched in 2017 (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
 At the European level, she was also a member of both the Steering and the Management Committee for the COST- research network on old age and social exclusion (known as ROSENet; a network that brought together 180+ researchers in 41 countries).
 Together with Prof. Ariela Lowenstein (Haifa University, Israel), she co-lead the Working Group on Civic Exclusion in this COST-funded network (which had funding between 2016-2020, and lies behind the CIVEX project mentioned above).

-Her latest book in English - entitled Ethnicity & Old Age: Expanding our Imagination (published in 2019 by Policy Press) - received the Gerontological Society of America's Richard M. Kalish Innovative Publication Book Award in 2021.
-In Swedish, she co-edited a recently published edited collection entitled Äldrevård och omsorgen i migrationens tidevarv (published by Studentlitteratur in 2021).
-At present she is co-editing an edited collection for Policy Press entitled Critical Gerontology for Social Workers (scheduled for 2022) and the Handbook on Migration and Aging (commissioned by Edward Elgar Publishing, and scheduled to be published in 2023/ 24).
+Her latest sole authored book in English - which is entitled Ethnicity & Old Age: Expanding our Imagination (Policy Press, 2019) - received the Gerontological Society of America's Richard M. Kalish Innovative Publication Book Award in 2021.
+Her latest co-edited collection (in English) is entitled Critical Gerontology for Social Workers (Policy Press, 2022), while in Swedish she co-edited the one entitled Äldrevård och omsorgen i migrationens tidevarv (published by Studentlitteratur in 2021), which focuses on the implications that migration has had on Swedish eldercare.
+At present she is co-editing the Handbook on Migration and Aging (for Edward Elgar Publishing, and scheduled to be published in 2023/ 24).

 Prof. Torres sits on the Editorial Board of established peer-reviewed journals such as the Journal of Aging Studies and Ethnicity & Health as well as in more recently established ones such as Vulnerable Groups and Inclusion and Socialvetenskaplig tidskrift.
 She was also one of the founders of, and Associate Editors for, one of the first open-access journals in gerontology: the International Journal of Ageing and Later Life for many years, and served also in the board of the Journal of Gerontology: Social Sciences and Social Policy & Society.